 The WREG command consists of two bytes.
-The first byte specifies the starting register address: 010r rrrr, where r rrrr is the starting register address.
-The second command byte is the number of registers to write (minus 1): 000n nnnn, where n nnnn is the number of registers to write minus 1.
-The following byte (or bytes) is the register data, most significant bit first.
+The first byte specifies the starting register address: 010r rrrr, where r rrrr is the starting register address The second command byte is the number of registers to write (minus 1): 000n nnnn, where n nnnn is the number of registers to write minus 1.
+The following byte (or bytes) is the register data, most significant bit (MSB) first.
 If the byte count exceeds the last register address, the ADC ignores the data.
 After the register write command has started, further commands are blocked until one of the following conditions are met:

-- · The write operation is completed - The write operation is terminated by taking CS high - · The write operation is terminated by a serial interface timeout - The ADC is reset by toggling the RESET pin
+- · The write operation is completed - The write operation is terminated by taking CS high - The write operation is terminated by a serial interface timeout - The ADC is reset by toggling the RESET pin

-Figure 89 depicts a two-register write operation example.
+Figure 75 shows a two-register write operation example.
 As shown, the required commands to write data to two registers starting at register REF (address = 05h) are: command byte 1 = 45h and command byte 2 = 01h.

-(1) CS can be set high or kept low between commands.
+(1) $\overline{\text{CS}}$ can be set high or kept low between commands.
 If kept low, the command must be completed.

-Figure 89.
+Figure 75.
 Write Register Sequence

-Writing new data to certain configuration registers resets the digital filter and starts a new conversion if a conversion is in progress.
+Writing new data to certain configuration registers resets the digital filter.
+Resetting the digital filter clears the output shift register and if a conversion is in progress, a new conversion starts.
 Writing to the following registers triggers a new conversion: